alissatroiano/MS-1/README.md

 * The deployment section of this README file was copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b)

 * All other website content pertaining to Infinity Studio is fictional and was written by the [developer](https://www.github.com/alissatroiano).

+Strategy and Planning:

+* I used [Balsamiq](https://balsamiq.com/) wireframing software to create all project wireframes.

 Code Resources: